ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 implementations can guarantee additional monotonicity via the concepts covered in this section.

-Care SHOULD be taken to ensure UUIDs generated in batches are also monotonic.
+Take care to ensure UUIDs generated in batches are also monotonic.
 That is, if one thousand UUIDs are generated for the same timestamp, there should be sufficient logic for organizing the creation order of those one thousand UUIDs.